 Among requests for clear definitions were recommendations that PayPal’s digital wallets be held separate from digital currencies and that blockchain-based applications don’t fall under the same regulation as bitcoin.

 “It is important to understand that a PayPal account (sometimes referred to as a Digital Wallet) is NOT a digital currency and therefore should not be captured under any definition of what constitutes a digital currency,” PayPal said in the inquiry.

-Referencing partnerships with BitPay, Coinbase and GoCoin, the company outlined their decision in September to integrate bitcoin within their subsidiary Braintree and their PayPal Payments Hub.
+Referencing partnerships with BitPay, Coinbase and GoCoin, the company outlined their decision in September to integrate bitcoin within their subsidiary Braintree and their PayPal Payments Hub in order to allow users to buy Bitcoin (BTC) via Paypal.
 PayPal believes digital goods merchants will be excited to sell their merchandise and get paid in bitcoin, but they want the Australian Senate to understand that they have not directly integrated bitcoin into their digital wallet platform.

 “It must be emphasised to the Senate Inquiry that PayPal’s announcement does not mean that PayPal has added Bitcoin as a currency in our digital wallet in the US or that Bitcoin payments will be processed on the PayPal payments platform,” they said.
 “At this stage, consumers will not be able to store Bitcoins in their PayPal digital wallets.”

 Blockchain applications should not fall under bitcoin regulation

 One of PayPal’s distinctions was that blockchain technology has potential far away from the bitcoin financial payment structure.
 Applications such as MaidSafe and Storj utilize the blockchain to create solutions for problems companies and Internet users are currently facing.